White Sands National Park: World Heritage Site controversy

 White Sands was placed on a tentative list of potential World Heritage Sites on January 22, 2008.
 The state's two U.S. Senators, Pete Domenici and Jeff Bingaman, wrote letters of support of the application.
 U.S. Representative Steve Pearce declined to support the application, saying, "I would guarantee that if White Sands Monument receives this designation, that there will at some point be international pressures exerted that could stop military operations as we know them today."

 The WHS application generated much controversy in Otero County, most of it taking place in meetings of the Otero County Commission.
 A petition with 1,200 signatures opposing the application was presented to the commission on August 16, 2007.
 The commission passed a resolution of opposition to the application on August 23, 2007, and passed Ordinance 07-05 on October 18, 2007, relating to any potential World Heritage Site designations within the county.
-The ordinance requires coordination with the county in following its environmental planning and review process through its Public Land Use Advisory Council, and states that "No world heritage site...will be located on or adjacent to any military land...within or adjacent to the boundaries of Otero County."
+The ordinance requires coordination with the county in following its environmental planning and review process through its Public Land Use Advisory Council.
+It states that "No world heritage site...will be located on or adjacent to any military land...within or adjacent to the boundaries of Otero County."
 On January 24, 2008, after the WHS tentative list was announced, the commission instructed the county attorney to write a letter to the Secretary of the Interior, demanding that WSNM be taken off the list.